majid-200/LLM-From-Scratch/README.md

 ## Acknowledgements
 This project is heavily based on the excellent, educational content from online tutorials that break down these complex topics into manageable pieces.

-Let's build GPT: from scratch, in code, spelled out. by Andrej Karpathy (https://youtu.be/kCc8FmEb1nY?feature=shared) \n Code Llama 4 From Scratch - Easy Math Explanations & Python Code by Vuk Rosić (https://youtu.be/wcDV3l4CD14?feature=shared)
+Let's build GPT: from scratch, in code, spelled out. by Andrej Karpathy (https://youtu.be/kCc8FmEb1nY?feature=shared)

+Code Llama 4 From Scratch - Easy Math Explanations & Python Code by Vuk Rosić (https://youtu.be/wcDV3l4CD14?feature=shared)